amplitude/itly-sdk/README.md

 2. Generate new plugin with `hygen plugin new <name>`.
 You will be prompted to set the author, base SDK(@itly/sdk, @itly/sdk-node), and SDK version range for the new plugin.
 ```
-itly-sdk $ hygen plugin new awesome-analytics
+~/itly-sdk $ hygen plugin new awesome-analytics

 ✔ Author? · Iteratively
 ✔ Itly SDK? · @itly/sdk